tagomaru/truffle-sca2t/README.md

 # truffle-sca2t (Smart Contract Audit Assistant Tool): A set of utilities for auditing Solidity contracts.

-truffle-sca2t is a plugin of [Truffle framework](https://truffleframework.com/docs/truffle/overview). assistant tool for smart contract audit.
-This provides some utilities to help your smart contract auditing and make your smart contract more secure.
+truffle-sca2t is a plugin of [Truffle framework](https://truffleframework.com/docs/truffle/overview) and an assistant tool for smart contract auditing.
+This provides some utilities to help your smart contract auditing and make your smart contract more secure and safe.

 sca2t pronunciation is like skärt.